Horatio Nelson, 1st Viscount Nelson: Witness at the treason trial of Edward Despard

-In January 1803 Nelson appeared as a character witness in the treason trial of a former comrade-in-arms, Colonel Edward Despard.
-Despard, who had been moving in radical circles in London—a member both of the London Corresponding Society and the United Irishmen—was the alleged ringleader of a conspiracy to assassinate King George III and seize the Tower of London; the so-called Despard Plot.
-In court, Nelson recollected his service with Despard in the Caribbean, during the American War:
+In January 1803, Nelson appeared as a character witness in the treason trial of his former comrade-in-arms, Colonel Edward Despard.
+Despard—a member both of the London Corresponding Society and the United Irishmen—was the alleged ringleader of a conspiracy to assassinate King George III and seize the Tower of London as part of the so-called Despard Plot.
+In court, Nelson recollected his service with Despard in the Caribbean during the American War.

-"We went on the Spanish Main together; we slept many nights together in our clothes upon the ground; we have measured the height of the enemies walls together.
-In all that period of time, no man could have shewn more zealous attachment to his Sovereign and his Country".

 Under cross-examination, however, Nelson had to concede to having "lost sight of Despard for the last twenty years".

-Nelson directed a further plea for clemency to Prime Minister Henry Addington, who was later to tell Nelson that "he and his family had sat up after supper, weeping over the letter".
-Following Despard's execution in February, Lady Fanny Nelson is reported to have taken Catherine Despard, the Colonel's black Jamaican wife, under her "protection".
+Nelson directed a further plea for clemency to Prime Minister Henry Addington, who later told Nelson "he and his family had sat up after supper, weeping over the letter".

 Return to sea, 1803

 Nelson was appointed commander-in-chief of the Mediterranean Fleet and given the first-rate as his flagship.
-He joined her at Portsmouth, where he received orders to sail to Malta and take command of a squadron there, before joining the blockade of Toulon.
-Nelson arrived off Toulon in July 1803, and spent the next year and a half enforcing the blockade.
-He was promoted to Vice-Admiral of the White while still at sea, on 23 April 1804.
-In January 1805 the French fleet, under the command of Admiral Pierre-Charles Villeneuve, escaped Toulon and eluded the blockading British.
-Nelson set off in pursuit, but after searching the eastern Mediterranean, learnt the French had been blown back into Toulon.
-Villeneuve managed to break out a second time in April, and this time, succeeded in passing through the Strait of Gibraltar, and into the Atlantic—bound for the West Indies.
+He joined her at Portsmouth, where he received orders to sail to Malta and take command of a squadron there before joining the blockade of Toulon.
+Nelson arrived off Toulon in July 1803 and spent the next year and a half enforcing the blockade.
+He was promoted to Vice-Admiral of the White while still at sea on 23 April 1804.
+In January 1805, the French fleet under the command of Admiral Pierre-Charles Villeneuve escaped Toulon and eluded the blockading British.
+Nelson set off in pursuit, but after searching the eastern Mediterranean learnt the French were blown back into Toulon.
+Villeneuve managed to break out a second time in April, and this time succeeded in passing through the Strait of Gibraltar and into the Atlantic—bound for the West Indies.